 The development of technology lies at the core of human progress, and it is a fact that simply can’t be denied.
 The areas of life where technological growth has yielded the best results are diverse and encompass anything from production and communication to health and entertainment.

-The fact that technology is entwined with all aspects of our lives and the fact that it can both save lives and make them a bit easier and more convenient is astonishing.
-However, it should be acknowledged that rarely does any of the progress come without a cost, and the cost from the development of technology is manifested through a certain detrimental impact on both physical and mental health of its users.
+The fact that technology is entwined with all aspects of our lives, from our work (it’s online now, right?), connections (we FaceTime everyone nowadays!), to entertainment (amazing video games, fun on apps and websites offering coral free bet offers, Hulu, and other fun platforms we may use in our free time) and the fact that it can both save lives and make them a bit easier and more convenient is astonishing.
+However, it should be acknowledged that rarely does any progress come without a cost, and the cost of the development of technology is manifested through a certain detrimental impact on both the physical and mental health of its users.

 Effects on Physical Health